neos/flow-development-collection/TYPO3.Flow/Documentation/Index.rst

 The Definitive Guide
 --------------------

-The Hitchhiker's Guide to FLOW3 and comprehensive almanac:
+The Hitchhiker's Guide to TYPO3 Flow and comprehensive almanac:

 .. toctree::
 	:maxdepth: 2